 More than a decade ago, a young entrepreneur with an interest in herbal supplements and a passion for health and performance began tinkering with formulas in the hope of creating something that could aid cognitive abilities.
 Aubrey Marcus consulted with scientists, ran experiments, put his nose to the grindstone, and, in 2010, Alpha BRAIN® was born—along with Onnit, the company Marcus co-founded to house the product.
-Today, Alpha BRAIN® is a leading brand in nootropic supplementation, having sold more than one million bottles.
+Today, Alpha BRAIN® is a leading brand in nootropic supplementation, having sold more than three million bottles.

 What Is A Nootropic Supplement?

 Nootropics are dietary supplements that support certain brain functions, including memory, mental speed, and focus.
 (Caffeine is a kind of nootropic.)
-All four Alpha BRAIN® formulas are nootropics, intended to promote alertness and quick thinking so that you can be more productive, but their ingredients, effects, and delivery mechanisms vary.†
+All four Alpha BRAIN® formulas are nootropics, intended to promote alertness and quick thinking so that you can be more productive, but their ingredients, effects, and delivery mechanisms vary.

-1) Ingredients that support neurotransmitters, the chemicals that relay information in and from the brain.†
+1) Ingredients that support neurotransmitters, the chemicals that relay information in and from the brain.

 What Is Alpha BRAIN®?

 The original Alpha BRAIN® is Onnit’s flagship supplement and all time best-seller.
-It acts as a great introduction to the family, so to speak, serving as a general cognitive performance aid†.
+It acts as a great introduction to the family, so to speak, serving as a general cognitive performance formula.
 Alpha BRAIN® comes in capsule form and can be taken daily, or as needed.

 Alpha BRAIN® Benefits